 For travel managers and those preparing to return to business travel, the challenges are clear.
 We are re-entering a world very different from the one we all left over a year ago.
 Those in charge of booking, managing, and budgeting corporate travel have a whole new set of concerns to deal with, and those that are hitting the road again will be returning under a whole new set of circumstances.
 We’ve put together an e-book on the topic, which you can download here.

-Understanding and managing the impact of business travel on both businesses and those that do the traveling is going to be key to keeping employees and organizations safe.
+Understanding and managing the impact of business travel, and travel management trends, on both businesses and those that do the traveling is going to be key to keeping employees and organizations safe.
 It’s important that whether you’re a business owner, leader, decision-maker, or a traveler, you are #TravelReady and have taken into consideration the primary changes that have arisen over the last year.

 85% of travel decision-makers believe that their organization is responsible for the safety and well-being of an employee traveling for work.1